bromidr/bromidr.github.io/_posts/2018-12-19-the-birth-of-death.md

 > This righteousness is given through faith in Jesus Christ to all who believe.
-There is no difference between Jew and Gentile, for all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus.
-(Romans 3:22–24 NIV)
+There is no difference between Jew and Gentile, for all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus. <cite>Romans 3:22–24 NIV</cite>
 >
 Therefore there is now no condemnation [no guilty verdict, no punishment] for those who are in Christ Jesus [who believe in Him as personal Lord and Savior].
-For the law of the Spirit of life [which is] in Christ Jesus [the law of our new being] has set you free from the law of sin and of death.
-(Romans 8:1–2 AMP)
+For the law of the Spirit of life [which is] in Christ Jesus [the law of our new being] has set you free from the law of sin and of death. <cite>Romans 8:1–2 AMP</cite>

 Faith in Jesus Christ justifies all of us in the eyes of the God.
 And because this faith justifies us in His sight, we are freed from the consequence of the